Flow Traders

 Flow Traders is a proprietary trading firm.
 A market maker, it provides liquidity in the securities market by using high frequency and quantitative trading strategies.

-Originally founded in Amsterdam, Flow Traders also has offices in New York, London, Milan, Paris, Cluj, Shanghai, Singapore, and Hong Kong.
+Originally founded in Amsterdam, Flow Traders also has offices in New York, London, Milan, Paris, Cluj, Shanghai, Singapore, Chicago, and Hong Kong.

 Activities

 Flow Traders continuously quotes bid and ask prices for Exchange Traded Products (ETPs), options, fixed income products, and currencies.
 In 2019, Flow Traders announced that it would also begin trading cryptocurrencies.

 One of the world's largest ETP market makers, it provides liquidity for more than 13,000 ETP listings across North America, Europe, and Asia Pacific.
 As of 2020, Flow Traders is Europe's largest ETF market maker.